What is bronchitis?

 - Get the flu shot every year.

-The symptoms are the same for both acute and chronic bronchitis and include:
+The symptoms are the same for both acute and chronic bronchitis:

 - Chest pain